-CAUTION: Published load ratings assume that no contact be required to handle inrush current more often than once in 15 seconds.
-The use of control switches, solenoid, relays, etc. which chatter will lead to premature failure.
-It is important to run through a test operation (with fuel shut off) following the tripping of a circuit breaker, a blown fuse, or any known instance of chattering of any external current consuming devices.
+CAUTION: Published load ratings assume that no contact will be required to handle inrush current more often than once in 15 seconds.
+Using control switches, solenoid, relays, etc. which chatter lead to premature failure.
+Run through a test operation (with fuel shut off) following the tripping of a circuit breaker, a blown fuse, or any known instance of chattering of any external current consuming devices.